gold-standard-phantoms/asldro/docs/usage/quickstart.rst

 which will create the ``/path/to/input_params.json`` file.
 The parameters may be adjusted as necessary and used with the 'generate' command.

-For details on input parameters see :doc:`parameters`
+For details on input parameters see :doc:`parameters`.

+For details on the output DRO data see :doc:`dro_output`.

 It is also possible to output the high-resolution ground-truth (HRGT) files.
 To get a list of the available data, type::